 Learning from your own mistakes has never been an easy task.
 However, once you get to know your habits, the learning process will accelerate.
-Your photographic foundation will also be strengthen.
+Your photographic foundation will also be strengthened.

 Take a notebook with you the next time you’re on the streets shooting.
-Experiment with things you’re not already know and things you’re already know but wanting a better solution.
+Experiment with things you do not already know and things you’re already know but wanting a better solution.
 Give your strength and knowledge a test.
-I’m positively sure that you will amaze yourself with with things your notes are going to reveal.
+I’m positively sure that you will amaze yourself with things your notes are going to reveal.

 It’s time to explore and conquer, my friends.